Skip to Content

 Have you invested in paid advertisements?

-Knowing your CAC can help you figure out the budget for the rewards or incentives for your referral program.
+Knowing your CAC can help you figure out the budget for the incentives of your referral program.
 Generally, the value of these rewards should be lower than the cost of converting a customer through paid ads.

 This knowledge can also be used to create a double-sided referral system, offering rewards to both the referrer and the newly-referred customer (on condition that the referral code is used on checkout, of course).